Which place is cheaper, Wollongong or Darwin?

 When comparing the travel costs between Darwin and Wollongong, we can see that Wollongong is more expensive.
 However, the two cities are actually relatively comparable in price, as the difference is somewhat minimal.
 Generally, this means that you could travel with generally the same travel style and level of luxury in each place.
 Since both cities are in Pacific, it's no surprise that their costs are relatively close, as many destinations here have somewhat similar travel prices overall.

-Wollongong is bigger, and its population is about 2.8 times larger than the population of Darwin.
-When comparing the population of Darwin vs. Wollongong, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Wollongong has a larger population, and is about 3 times larger than the population of Darwin.
+When comparing the sizes of Darwin and Wollongong, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the southern hemisphere, summer is in January and winter is in July.